rootlulu/kubeshe/readme.md

 ```

 ## done
-# one click install k8s cluster.
+### one click install k8s cluster.
-# test the k8s installation result.
+### add the func to test whether the k8s installed fail or success.
+### set the kube-proxy mode to ipvs from iptables

 ## todo
-1. set the kube-proxy mode to ipvs from iptables.
-2. set coredns
+1. set coredns
-3. set harbor as a individual hub.
+2. set harbor as a individual hub.
-4. add the visualization user interface.
+3. add the visualization user interface.

 #  the shell process.
 > the process steps( installing at the master but not salves.):